-Lindsey Barnett is a Key Account Manager at Waste Cost Reduction Services (WCRS).
+Lindsey Barnett is a Key Account Manager at Zest Recycle.
 Lindsey works with the team that specialises in the events sector, providing consultancy, waste management services and staffing to events, festivals and hospitality venues.
 Working with clients to help improve waste management practices, WCRS has recently published a free knowledge guide to managing waste and recycling at events.
 Drawing on her knowledge and experience, Lindsey takes us through some of the steps outlined in the guide to help festival and event organisers manage their waste more sustainably, compliantly and economically.

 The key to a successful event waste management programme is effective pre-planning.